The Basic Differences Between B2B and B2C

 In B2C business consumers take a decision, usually very fast, whether to buy the product or not.
-They may ask their friends, read review or recommendation but still the time is much less than comparing with B2B purchasing process.
+They may ask their friends, read review or recommendation but still, the time is much less than compared with B2B purchasing process.

-In B2C market all consumers pay the same price.
-For loyal customers sellers can offer coupons or discounts.
+In the B2C market all consumers pay the same price.
+For loyal customers, sellers can offer coupons or discounts.
 However, there is no price difference based on the relationship with a buyer.

 B2B buyers make long-term and stable partnerships.
-The vendors sell large quantity of product usually to the same group of people.
-Customers are not interested in termination of agreements when they have found suppliers who fit their business needs.
+The vendors sell large quantities of products usually to the same group of people.
+Customers are not interested in the termination of agreements when they have found suppliers who fit their business needs.
 B2B orders are very high, so they are looking for lifelong relationships.

 In comparison, B2C buyers are more focused on short-term relationships.
-They look for specific product, buy it and will likely not visit your webshop for a while.
+They look for a specific product, buy it, and will likely not visit your webshop for a while.

 Emotions & Logic

-B2B and B2C do different kind of work on the routine basis.
-For instance, for B2B market it’s necessary to maintain good relationships, ensure a high product quality, and meet customer deadlines.
+B2B and B2C do different kinds of work on a routine basis.
+For instance, for the B2B market, it’s necessary to maintain good relationships, ensure high product quality, and meet customer deadlines.
 With B2C the focus is more on how to attract new customers using different marketing efforts.